 What is the problem?
 Children are not safe online

 Internet has become one of the main distribution channels for material (images, films, audio files etc.) depicting sexual abuse of children.
-Internet Watch Foundation confirmed 1.561 child abuse domains in 2012.
-The content is becoming worse over years: more than 50% of the images reported to the largest hotline depict serious abuse of a child; 80% of the victims are under the age of 10.
+Internet Watch Foundation confirmed 1.316 child abuse domains in 2009.
+The content is becoming worse over years: 44% of the images reported to the largest hotline depict serious abuse of a child; 70% of the victims are under the age of 10.

-More and more European children go online via mobile phones, game consoles and tablets.
+More and more European children go online via mobile phones and game consoles.
 More than 50% of 13-16 year olds go online from their bedroom and more than half of 9-16 year olds have a social networking profile.
 At the same time, young people are a vulnerable group as they do not always see the risks of their online actions, such as sharing personal information online or talking to people they have never met in real life.

-Addressing risks and strengthening the online safety and digital literacy of children is a shared responsibility of individuals as much as of private and public bodies, both at home and globally.
+Addressing risks and strengthening the online safety of children is a shared responsibility of individuals as much as of private and public bodies, both at home and globally.

 The Commission supports the development of hotlines for reporting illegal online content (see action 36).
 It also encourages self-regulation by European service providers (see action 37).
 At the same time, while action in this field should be coordinated at EU level, it has to be implemented at national level.
 Thus, Member States are expected to provide the necessary financial and political support to Safer Internet Centres in their respective national jurisdictions.
 They should also develop a strategy on how best to teach online safety in schools.

-- Launched a European strategy for a better internet for children that aims to give children the digital skills and tools they need to fully and safely benefit from being online (action 36).
+Launch a European strategy for a better internet for children to give children the digital skills and tools they need to fully and safely benefit from being online (see action 36)